ergoplatform/ergo/ergo-core/README.md

 ### Connect to peer 📞
 First connect to peer node and get `Handshake` message.

-For the rest of the guide assume the `Message body` as `byteBuffer`.
+For the rest of the guide assume the message body as `byteBuffer`.
 ```scala
 import org.ergoplatform.network.HandshakeSerializer